 Aerial View of Blue Hole

 Enigmatic worlds dubbed “blue holes” have been discovered around the Bahamas.
-They contain freshwater caps upon heavier saltwater layers, sometimes complete with clouds of poisonous hydrogen sulfide released by salt-eating microbes, acting to preserve whatever falls within.
+They contain freshwater caps set upon heavier saltwater layers, sometimes complete with clouds of poisonous hydrogen sulfide released by salt-eating microbes,which act to preserve whatever falls within.
 The team sent to explore in this anaerobic environment had to prepare for years to survive the experience.
 Luckily, returned safely having discovered

 - blind fish

 - “chemosynthetic” bacteria that live without oxygen and feast on chemical reactions possible only in the caves.

 - • Stalactite curtains, each a record of past sea level and climate conditions